mpeder/iotcttnhack/README.md

     - Application > Integrations > add integration > HTTP Integration
     - Get the endpoint from the Azure Function as describe in step 5 on https://github.com/Azure/iotc-device-bridge

+##  <a name="iotcconnect">Associate, Connect & View Device Data in IoT Central</a>
+- We are using the approach described here: https://docs.microsoft.com/en-us/azure/iot-central/concepts-connectivity#connect-without-registering-devices
+    - Make sure your device is sending data to TTN and that TTN is sending data to the Azure Function
+    - In IoT Central associate and approve the device
+    - Wait a couple of minutes and verify that data is being received in IoT Central

 ## <a name="btnpressevent">Add a Button Pressed Event</a>
 In this part you only get hints.
 By now you are ready to start modifying the code yourself!